22 March 2020

 69 was unblocked, did some basic configuration.
 No luck, even over localhost.
 After some mucking about, I could tell using

 tftpd was receiving the request, but it never bothered to respond—and it didn’t say why.
 After hours of trying different suggestions online, I managed to get a working configuration with the following:

 -p is needed, but honestly I’m too scared to change anything now.
 Some of these settings are almost designed to cause frustration.

---secure isn’t exactly a security setting, it sets the “default” directory to
+--secure isn’t even a security setting, it sets the “default” directory to

 TFTP_DIRECTORY and translates all addresses to subdirectories of that one.
 Yes, that’s right, without